 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a court case file that contains a docket sheet and all documents and filings filed in your court case.
 You can access the court records on the internet, or at the clerk’s office of the court where the case was filed.

 Each and every state maintains records of people’s criminal background.
 These state databases are all connected so you are able to track criminal backgrounds from other states.
-You are able to go to the Mc Henry County Courthouse and inquire, or check the website.
+You are able to go to the Mc Henry County Courthouse and inquire in person, or you can check the website.
 It is helpful to know the county, and in the event that it was in a totally different state, you might have to pay a fee for a more comprehensive search.

 A criminal records search you can find out if someone has been arrested, charged, or convicted for any crimes, which can include: